 Picture Day Doesn’t Have To Be Awkward

 In the hospitality industry, your website is your cash register.
 And paying customers are pretty good at detecting B.S.
-Whether it’s your website or social pages, the biggest detractor from authenticity and consumer trust is stock photography.
+Whether it’s your website, email marketing campaigns or social channels, the biggest detractor from authenticity and consumer trust is stock photography.
 Let’s be honest, some stock is convincing, most stock is not.
 But all stock photography sends a message that you’re either not proud of your work and space or you’re not willing to put the time and money back into your business.

 Almost every brand is dependent on visuals to make that final sale.
 And if there’s anything but the real deal being presented, consumers won’t be convinced they’re getting what they expect.
 Furthermore, just any genuine imagery won’t cut it either. iPhone cameras (yes even iPhone 12) can only take you so far.